KPull/pycru/README.md

 # pycru
 Command-line Python script which adds the specified git commits to a Crucible review

+## Prerequisites

+Before you can use this script, you must install the `requests` package using `pip` as follows:

+    pip install requests

 ## Usage

     pycru [-h] <url> <username> <repo> <review-id>